bantolov/RhetosWorkshop/Day4/day4.md

    REST web API (for example <https://localhost:5000/rest/Bookstore/Book/>)
    * The request should fail and display an error "Your account '***' is not registered in the system...".
      This is happening because we have disabled the override, and the basic permissions are now active.
-4. Open the Rhetos application homepage (for example <https://localhost:5000/>), and find your **account name** under the server status "User identity: ***".
+4. Open the Rhetos dashboard (for example <https://localhost:5000/rhetos>), and find your **account name** under the server status "User identity: ***".
 5. Add a new user directly in the database table (`Common.Principle`), set the Name to your account name